utshomax/postman-docs/src/pages/docs/administration/sso/admin-sso.md

 ### Automatically adding new users

-The **Automatically add new users** checkbox in your [SSO configuration](#configuring-the-identity-provider-details) determines whether users with accounts in your IdP are allowed to join your team automatically by [signing in to Postman through the IdP](/docs/administration/sso/user-sso/).
-If this is selected, users with or without existing Postman accounts can join your team by going to the [Enterprise sign in page](https://identity.getpostman.com/enterprise/login) and signing in with SSO.
+The **Automatically add new users** checkbox in your [authentication method](#configuring-single-sign-on) determines whether users with accounts in your IdP are allowed to join your team automatically by [signing in to Postman through the IdP](/docs/administration/sso/user-sso/).

 > **Automatically add new users** will only work if your team has user seats available.
 Your team size won't automatically increase if more users sign in with SSO.

 ### Managing team sign ins

-By default, Postman only supports Service Provider initiated sign ins for Postman Professional or Enterprise teams using SSO.
-Your team must use the [Enterprise sign in page](https://identity.getpostman.com/enterprise/login) to sign in to Postman.
-If you require users be able to sign in from your SSO portal, you can generate and copy the RelayState from your [Postman team settings](http://go.postman.co/settings/team/auth) and save it in your IDP configuration.
+By default, Postman only supports Service Provider (Postman) initiated sign ins for Postman Professional or Enterprise teams using SSO.
+Your team must [sign in to Postman through the IdP](/docs/administration/sso/user-sso/).
+If you require users to sign in from your SSO portal, you can generate and copy the **Relay state** from your [authentication method](#configuring-single-sign-on), and then save it in your IdP.
 This ensures an extra level of security when the sign in process is initiated through a source unknown to Postman.

 ### Removing team access